 The purpose of these courses is to allow students to pursue interests which are not represented in, or central to, established courses, subject to the availability of qualified staff.
 Students will engage in a programme of supervised reading and produce an extended piece of coursework (the length will depend on which course is being taken).

 We will start with taught sessions covering the planning and designing of research in Linguistics and English language.
 We will cover topics including identifying and accessing relevant literature; formulating answerable research questions; working with data; and ethics and responsibilities in research.
 This is assessed through a short dissertation proposal.
 You will then carry out the research project planned in your proposal, working independently but with guidance from a supervisor.
 This culminates in the second assessment which is your written dissertation.

-This module is about sociolinguistics, and in particular about how language relates to identities at different levels – for example, how individuals use language to signal their membership of particular social groups, and how different kinds of social groupings – for example peer groups, communities and nations – identify themselves through language.
+This module is about sociolinguistics, and in particular about how language relates to identities at different levels.
+This includes how individuals use language to signal their membership of particular social groups, and how different kinds of social groupings, such as peer groups, communities and nations, identify themselves through language.

-The module will focus on three important areas of variation in language within society: gender, ethnicity and class, and will discuss the key research in each of these.
+The module will focus on three important areas of variation in language within society: gender, ethnicity and class.
+It will discuss the key research in each of these.
 Both theoretical and applied aspects of topics will be covered.
-The notion of ‘Identity’ provides the module with a unifying theme.
+The notion of ‘Identity’ provides the course with a unifying theme.

 This module aims to broaden and deepen your capacity for language analysis applied to real social issues and problems and to encourage you to evaluate research critically and undertake your own data collection and analysis.